Invarion/invarion-docs/docs/rapid-plan/the-road-tool/editing-the-shape-of-an-existing-road.md

 ![Road_Control_Points](./assets/Road_Control_Points.png)

-## Adding and Removing Control Points
+## Adding and removing Control Points

 There will almost certainly be circumstances where you need to add or remove a control point from a road to fine tune its shape.